wp-plugins/editorial-calendar/readme.txt

 After you use the calendar a few times we'll prompt you to let us collect a little anonymous data about your blog.
 Information like the size of your browser window and the number of posts you have per day help us make the calendar even better.

-The data is all available to the public.
+The collected data is all available to the public.
 Check out the <a href="http://www.zackgrossbart.com/edcal/mint/">Editorial Calendar Statistics</a>.

 = What users can use the calendar? =

-The editorial calendar appears differently based on your permissions.
+The editorial calendar works differently based on your permissions.
 Administrators and Editors can use every feature available in the calendar.
 Authors can use the calendar to edit and move their own posts, but other people's posts are read-only.
 Contributors and Subscribers can't see the calendar.

 = Can I use the editorial calendar with pages? =

 Right now the calendar only supports posts.
 We're considering adding pages.
-If you would like to see support for pages let us know.
+If you would like to see pages show up in the calendar let us know.

 = Does the calendar support group blogs? =

 If your blog has multiple authors the calendar will work just fine.
 You can show author names right in the calendar.
 Just look under screen options.

 We are currently working on new features for multi-author blogs.
 If you have any ideas please <a href="mailto:wp-edcal@googlegroups.com">contact us</a>.

 = Can my readers tell I'm using the editorial calendar? =